Pirkn/Simple-HashTable-C/README.md

 # Simple-HashTable-C

+## Overview
-A basic implementation of a hash table in C, featuring insertion, lookup, and deletion operations.
+This repository contains a basic implementation of a hash table in C. Hash tables are a type of data structure that allows for efficient insertion, lookup, and deletion operations.

+## Features
+- Insertion
+- Lookup
+- Deletion